avlk/toy-coding-agent/tasks/upc/hl_spec.md

-Write a code to generate UPC bar codes.
+Write a code to generate bar codes.
 The bar code symbology shall be Code 128-B.

 The code shall be printed out in ASCII characters and shall be readable with smartphone.